cpinitiative/ide/README.md

 ```
 yarn install
-yarn dev
+FIREBASE_AUTH_EMULATOR_HOST="127.0.0.1:9099" yarn dev
-firebase emulators:start # in a separate tab. make sure you are using emulators iff shouldUseEmulator is true!
+# in a separate tab. make sure you are using emulators iff shouldUseEmulator is true!
+firebase emulators:start
 ```

+Note that FIREBASE_AUTH_EMULATOR_HOST must be set; otherwise you'll get a "Firebase ID token has no kid claim" error message when a nextjs function tries to decode a firebase auth token.

 Also, if you do not want to run the yjs server locally, change the yjs URLs in `RealtimeEditor.tsx` and `copyFile.tsx` to point to the production one